Quan-Zhou/Fairness-in-Two-Sided-Markets/README.md

 # Fairness-in-two-sided-markets

-This is the source code of Subgroup Fairness in Two-Sided Markets
+This is the source code of ''Subgroup Fairness in Two-Sided Markets''

 It tests the methods on a subset of the 2018 Yellow Taxi Trip Dataset: https://data.cityofnewyork.us/Transportation/2018-Yellow-Taxi-Trip-Data/t29m-gskq